AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

 A fee credit can be defined as an interface that has the following properties:

 - Represented as a non-transferable token (for instance, a native Cosmos SDK coin restricted to be non-transferable)
-- A maximum amount of credits per account (excess credits earned would not be granted)
+- Constrained maximum amount of credits per account (excess credits earned would not be granted)
 - Usable for transaction fees at a rate of 1 base gas unit = 1 fee credit
-- When a fee credit is collected for a transaction fee, it is burned
+- Burned when collected for a transaction fee
 - Cannot be used for any form of fee delegation, as would be the case with fee grants implemented by most protocols or, on the Cosmos stack, through Authz.
 This is to prevent delegated usage of fee credits, which would violate non-transferability.

 Each of these properties enforce important constraints to ensure that fee credits serve the purpose they are intended to.
 While further properties could potentially be added for mechanisms that build off of fee credits as a primitive (e.g. if one wants to create a market for credits), the ones outlined above are kept as minimal as possible so as to not overconstrain the design space.